Skip to content

 Release Schedule📜

 • Big Bang releases adopt a standardized versioning based on and loosely following the Semantic Versioning 2.0.0 guidelines (major.minor.patch).
-These releases are not based on a fixed schedule and instead the specifics in the following scheme.
+These releases are not based on a fixed schedule and instead, follow the specifics in the scheme that is described in this section.

 Patch Version📜